rankitbishnoi/datapeace/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
-(The production ready build has been also stored in `dist/`.
-Re run if you Change any code.)

 ## AWS S3